top of page

 Dryad

-Inspired by a beautiful section of cedar resembling a human leg and partial torso, Thuja was born, which is Latin for “tree of life.”
-Thuja’s form incorporates elements of two sexes and seeks to trouble the naturalized acceptance of a gender binary.
-Thuja represents a third entity essence, which is better understood on a spectrum.
+Inspired by a beautiful section of cedar resembling a human leg and partial torso, Thuja was born.
+Latin for “tree of life,” Thuja’s form is intersex and seeks to trouble the naturalized acceptance of a gender binary, better reflected as a spectrum.

 Rhiza: